QuangHaiNguyen/EasyEmbeddedFramework/README.md

 as the glue code between the application containing the business logics; the hardware-dependent code such as drivers, startup code; and other third-party libraries such as RTOS, network stack, file systems.
-EZ framework provides a way to seperate between the hardware and the business logics so that both application developers and firmware developers can concerntrate to do their job and leave the intagration to the framework.
+EZ framework provides seperated layer between the hardware and the business logics so that both application developers and firmware developers can concerntrate on their job and leave the intagration to the framework.

 ## How to build and run the project